10 Things You Shouldn't Say When Quitting Your Job

 Subsequent employers may formally or informally seek input from your past employers, whose comments about your performance may be negatively influenced by your parting shots.

 Remember that reference checkers tend to side with management when there is a history of conflict with an employee.
-Contrary to what some people think, employers do more than verify job titles and dates of employment, and there is a lot within the realm of the employer's rights as far as what employers can ask when checking your background
+Contrary to what some people think, employers do more than verify job titles and dates of employment.
+Employers have wide latitude when it comes to asking questions during a background check.

 Any commentary linking your departure to your boss's character or disposition isn’t going to help.
-She may have been an ogre, but if word gets back to her that you said so, she will be more likely to disparage your attitude or performance when talking to prospective employers.
+They may have been an ogre, but if word gets back to them that you said so, they will be more likely to disparage your attitude or performance when talking to prospective employers.

 Don’t say that you are leaving because your boss was incompetent even if it’s true.
 Your manager will be more likely to ascribe any failures to you and provide a negative appraisal of your work.